dpaws/ansible/README.md

 # Docker in Production using AWS - Ansible Agent

-This project provides an a Docker Ansible image that can be inserted into a continuous delivery workflow to perform various tasks.
+This project provides a Docker Ansible image that can be inserted into a continuous delivery workflow to perform various tasks.

 ## Quick Start